zyx-stu/Neural-Network-from-scratch-without-libraries/README.md

 For case of backward pass in  activaiton funciton it very complex so we are going to combined BACKWARD_PASS(LOSS + ACTIVATION_SOFTMAX) it is == Prediction -- GroundTruth

-So till now we find paritial derivates of weights and activation fucnction so now the questioin is--   HOW DO WE OPTIMIZE THE WEIGHTS ? ---> OPTIMIZERS (adam)-->combines the advantages of MomentumGD+RMSpropGD
+So till now we find paritial derivates of weights and activation fucnction so now the questioin is:-
+          HOW DO WE OPTIMIZE THE WEIGHTS ? ---> OPTIMIZERS (adam)-->combines the advantages of MomentumGD+RMSpropGD

   As everything completed regarding architecting the Neural Network we have to now TRAIN our Network..